Restoration Movement: Background

-During the late Middle Ages, dissenters such as John Wycliffe and John Huss called for a restoration of a primitive form of Christianity, but they were driven underground.
-As a result, it is difficult to find any direct links between such early dissenters and the restoration movement.
-Beginning with the Renaissance, intellectual roots become easier to discern.
-At the heart of the Reformation was an emphasis on the principle of "Scripture alone" (sola scriptura).
-This, along with the related insistence on the right of individuals to read and interpret the Bible for themselves and a movement to reduce ritual in worship, formed part of the intellectual background of early Restoration Movement leaders.
-The branch of the Reformation movement represented by Huldrych Zwingli and John Calvin contributed an emphasis on "restoring biblical forms and patterns."
+During the late Middle Ages, dissenters such as John Wycliffe and Jan Hus called for a restoration of a primitive form of Christianity, but they were driven underground.
+As a result, it is difficult to find any direct links between such early dissenters and the Restoration Movement.
+Beginning with the Renaissance, intellectual roots become more straightforward to discern presently.
+At the heart of the Reformation was an emphasis on the principle of "scripture alone" (sola scriptura).
+This, along with the emphasis on individuals' rights to read the Bible and interpret it for themselves, and a movement to reduce rituals in worship, contributed to the intellectual background of early Restoration Movement leaders.
+The branch of the Reformation movement, which was represented by Huldrych Zwingli and John Calvin, contributed an emphasis on "restoring biblical forms and patterns."